Hippo Lending medical business loans review

 But while the loan application can be completed in minutes, funds may not be available for up to 10 days.
 And to get a rate estimate, Hippo will do a hard credit pull — which can cause your credit score to drop.
 We also had difficulty getting a hold of customer service with questions.

-Hippo Lending provides loans up to $350,000 with maximum terms of eight years tailored to healthcare professionals.
+Hippo Lending provides loans up to $350,000 with maximum terms of 10 years, tailored to healthcare professionals.

 However, Hippo doesn’t disclose what APRs it charges on its website.
 And you’ll have to submit to a hard credit check if you want to see what rate you might qualify for.
 You’ll also be on the hook for closing costs due at the time of funding if you decide to follow through with the loan.